awsdocs/aws-iot-docs/developerguide/authorizing-direct-aws.md

    ```

 1. Make an HTTPS request to the credentials provider to get a security token\.
 Supply the following information:
    + *Certificate*: Because this is an HTTP request over TLS mutual authentication, you must provide the certificate and the private key to your client while making the request\.
-Use the same certificate and private key you used when you registered your certificate with \.
+Use the same certificate and private key you used when you registered your certificate with AWS IoT Core\.

-     To make sure your device is communicating with \(and not a service impersonating it\), see [Server Authentication](x509-client-certs.html#server-authentication), follow the links to download the appropriate CA certificates, and then copy them to your device\.
+     To make sure your device is communicating with AWS IoT Core \(and not a service impersonating it\), see [Server Authentication](x509-client-certs.html#server-authentication), follow the links to download the appropriate CA certificates, and then copy them to your device\.
    + *RoleAlias*: The name of the role alias that you created for the credentials provider\.
-   + *ThingName*: The thing name that you created when you registered your thing\.
+   + *ThingName*: The thing name that you created when you registered your AWS IoT Core thing\.
 This is passed as the value of the `x-amzn-iot-thingname` HTTP header\.
-This value is required only if you are using thing attributes as policy variables in or IAM policies\.
+This value is required only if you are using thing attributes as policy variables in AWS IoT Core or IAM policies\.

    Run the following command in the AWS CLI to obtain the credentials provider endpoint for your AWS account\.
 For more information about this API, see [DescribeEndpoint](https://docs.aws.amazon.com/iot/latest/apireference/API_DescribeEndpoint.html)\.